microsoft/hlsl-specs/proposals/0029-cooperative-vector.md

 ## Acknowledgments

-We would like to thank Jeff Bolz, Yury Uralsky and Patrick Neill for their contributions to this specification.
+We would like to thank Jeff Bolz, Yury Uralsky, Patrick Neill and Tex Riddell for their contributions to this proposal.

 <!-- {% endraw %} -->